 - Enhanced Corrosion Resistance: Anodising increases the thickness of the oxide layer, offering superior protection against environmental factors.

-- Aesthetic Flexibility: The process allows for the addition of colours and textures, making aluminium both functional and visually appealing.
+- Aesthetic Flexibility: The process allows adding colours and textures, making aluminium functional and visually appealing.

 Protective Coatings